 They are designed to assess the knowledge and skills pupils have learned throughout the year and to compare pupils’ progress with attainment targets set earlier in the year.

-The results of the exams will form part of the basis for setting pupils in the next academic year in English, Maths, Science, Languages and Humanities.
+The results of the exams will form part of the basis for setting pupils in the next academic year in Maths/Computing, where pupils are set on attainment, and to ensure a spread of ability in mixed ability classes.
+They also help identify pupils who would benefit from additional literacy and numeracy support.

 The process of completing exams at the end of each year helps pupils to develop their revision skills and identify which revision strategies work best for them.
 The experience of preparing for and completing exams at KS3 should ultimately lead to success in GCSE and A Level exams in the future.